 - Frequency/Accuracy of readings – More frequently sensed and transmitted readings could better allow support for the elliptical front chain rings.

 - Bluetooth – There is an imminent announcement of a non-Garmin product that is moving from an ANT+ only PM to include Bluetooth.
 This would be a wise move for Garmin to get into those pesky smartphone STRAVA user stats.
 With the recent dual BTLE/ANT+ support for the Fenix 5 it’s obvious that Garmin are going down this route in some form.
 The likely-upcoming Edge 1030/1010 (September, 2017 – or earlier) will likely support that too as would an Edge 530/830 next year (2018).
 This move towards multi-band head units might ultimately be pointless tho as most PMs become dual-band eg the new Favero Assioma is dual band whereas the previous BePro was ANT+ only.

-- Design – Whilst the dangly-bit can’t really hit the ground (image, below) it just looks like it does when give a cursory glance.
+- Design – Whilst the dangly-bit cannot really hit the ground (image, below) it just looks like it does when give a cursory glance.
 Even if it doesn’t touch the ground when cycling it’s likely to catch on something, sometime, somewhere as you throw it into the back of your car to take somewhere.
 Maybe the battery will move inside the spindle (Powertap P1) or to the bit which touches the crank (like the BePro)?
-Vector TWO/2 was an improvement in design but there is still scope for more design refinement.
+Garmin’s Vector 2 (TWO) was an improvement in design but there is still scope for more design refinement.
 Design is REAL TRICKY though, there is not much space to play with as shown with, for example, the Powertap which is a bit too big and the BePro where the “crank-touching bit” can cause contact with some cleat/show combos.